Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Introduction

-Reachability analysis is a popular tool for verification of robustness of nonlinear systems.
-The approach is based on computing the forward reachable set by propagating the set of possible states through time using convex relaxation \cite{Lee2017} or using a polynomial approximation of the dynamics \cite{dang12,sassi12}.
+Reachability analysis has been used for the robustness verification of nonlinear systems.
+The approach computes the reachable set by propagating a set of possible states forward in time using convex relaxation \cite{Lee2017} or using a polynomial approximation of the dynamics \cite{dang12,sassi12}.
 Interval analysis is also closely related and has been used to bound state estimation error \cite{moore09,jaulin02}.
+Another line of related work is a set-theoretic approach \cite{villanueva2015unified, chachuat2015set} and min-max differential equations \cite{villanueva2017robust}.
 Alternatively, the backward reachable sets can be computed by Hamilton-Jacobi reachability \cite{Mitchell2005,Chen2018}.
 However, considering the optimality of control action is not straightforward with reachability analysis.

 In order to numerically compute robustness margins, the Sum of Squares (SOS) optimization is often used for polynomial dynamical systems \cite{Parrilo2000}.
 SOS optimization can be used to search Lyapunov functions \cite{Tobenkin2011,Majumdar2013,Majumdar2017} or contraction metrics \cite{Aylward2008,Singh2017} to verify robustness.
-The objective of these optimization problems is to maximize the time-invariant funnel using feedback controllers.
-However, these approaches are restricted to polynomial dynamics and have limited scalability.
-Moreover, the literature primarily focuses on enforcing robustness and does not consider optimality of controllers.
+The objective of these optimization problems is to maximize the time-invariant tube using feedback controllers.
+However, these approaches are restricted to polynomial dynamics and do not consider the optimality of controllers.
 In \cite{Majumdar2017,Singh2017,Herbert2018}, the planning of the nominal trajectory to avoid obstacles was considered, but the optimality of the control action was not under consideration.

+In this paper, we propose sequential convex restriction for solving the constrained robust MPC problem.
+The framework can be viewed as an analogous counterpart of Picard-Linderl\"{o}f Theorem for a discrete-time dynamical system.
+We focus on showing the existence of state trajectory that satisfies safety constraints for time-discretized system dynamics using convex restriction.
+The convex restriction was proposed to provide a sufficient condition for solving a system of nonlinear equations subject to inequality constraints \cite{Lee2019b}.
+The work in \cite{Lee2019b} focused on the applications in the steady-state analysis of electric power grids.
+These conditions were extended in \cite{Lee2019a} to consider minimization of generation cost while satisfying the nonlinear model of power grids.